SGCI Board: Call for Nominations DUE NOVEMBER 15

 The Affiliate Liaisons Coordinator maintains oversight and monitors relationships with affiliate organizations.
 The Affiliate Liaisons Coordinator is a non-voting member appointed by the President.
 The Affiliate Liaisons Coordinator may hold other positions on the SGCI board.
 There is no fixed term for the Affiliate Coordinator but generally a two to three-year term is advisable.
 The Affiliate Coordinator is a voluntary position and receives no financial compensation.
 The Affiliate Liaisons Coordinator has the primary responsibility for the communication with the SGCI liaisons to affiliate organizations.

 Description of Primary Duties:

 The Website Editor is a nonvoting member of the Executive Board.
 They are appointed at the discretion of the President with no fixed term.
 The Website Editor has primary responsibility for the editorial content of the Graphic Impressions section of SGCI’s website—soliciting and writing written content that may include essays, reviews, interviews, how-tos editorials, etc. The Website Editor should strive to post at least one new item on the website per month.
 They will work closely with the Website Curator, the President, and the Program Coordinator to develop the content for SGCI’s website, ensuring that it is active, current, challenging, and engaging for SGCI’s membership and the public.
 Additionally, the Website Editor will assist the Program Coordinator on some of the organization’s social media posts.
 The Website Editor will ensure that the Student Representative participates in the creation of two (or more) posts and/or other content annually.
 The Website Editor may select one or more Associate Editor(s) to assist in editorial activities.
-The Website Editor is a voluntary position and will receive no financial compensation.

 FINANCE SUBCOMMITTEE member